This page describes the global settings for YouTrack. These settings are available in the Server Settings section of the Administration menu.

 YouTrack automatically checks for available updates each time you open the Update Info section.page.
 When a new version of YouTrack is released, a link to download the new distribution appears in the

 The System section provides options that let you let you configure the basic system settings of your YouTrack server.

 The URL by which the YouTrack server is accessible to the end-users.
-This URL is generally used for constructing links in notifications, reports, RSS feeds, and for the bookmarklet.
+This URL is generally used for constructing links in notifications, reports, and RSS feeds.
 You can either enter the server URL yourself, or click the Guess URL link let YouTrack try to set the URL automatically.

 Allow statistics collection

 This setting enables the collection of usage data to share with JetBrains.
 Keep this option selected to help us make YouTrack better.
 We never share collected data with any third party.